Bowling Party Hero Banner

 Image Source

-Let's start with the obvious, but still a must-do activity.
+Let's start with the obvious, but still a must-do activity in Holyrood Park.
 What's a trip to Edinburgh without climbing Arthur's Seat?
 It's a relatively easy climb and the view from the top is absolutely stunning.
 Plus, you can brag to all your friends that you climbed an extinct volcano.
 Just don't try to reenact any scenes from "The Lord of the Rings" up there.
+Holyrood Park is just a short walk from Edinburgh's Royal Mile in the heart of the city.

 2. Edinburgh Dungeon